FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/unix_install_start_here/before_you_start_unix/active_passive_ux/_index.md

 ### License keys

-<span class="mc-variable axway_variables.Component_Short_Name variable">Transfer CFT</span> in multi-node architecture requires a shared file system for use of a multi-node architecture on several hosts (active/active).
+{{< TransferCFT/componentshortname  >}} in multi-node architecture requires a shared file system for use of a multi-node architecture on several hosts (active/active).
 Additionally, the system must be configured prior to the multi-node installation and the shared disk ready when starting the Copilot server.

 > **Note:**
 >